JVerstry/Revoscalepy-code-examples/README.md

 ## FAQ

-### `ModuleNotFoundError: No module named 'revoscalepy'`
-You need to select a Python execution environment where RevoscalePy is installed.
+- `ModuleNotFoundError: No module named 'revoscalepy'`: You need to select a Python execution environment where RevoscalePy is installed.
 See the prerequisite section above.

-### `No matching distribution found for revoscalepy`
-You are likely trying to perform `pip install revoscalepy`.
+- `No matching distribution found for revoscalepy`: You are likely trying to perform `pip install revoscalepy`.
 This package is not available from a public repository, see the prerequisite section above.